Simspace/ld-wrapper-macos/README.md

 It may look strange in the above snippet that we have told GHC that the linker is `ld-wrapper-macos.sh` when the script in this repository is actually named `ld.ld-wrapper-macos.sh`.

 Naming the script with the `ld.` prefix exploits how `clang` looks up the linker path, so we are tricking `clang` into thinking the script is itself a linker.
-For details on how clang looks up the linker path, see this changeset where support for the "-fuse-ld" option was added:
+For details on how clang looks up the linker path, see this changeset where support for the `-fuse-ld` option was added:
 * https://reviews.llvm.org/diffusion/L/change/cfe/trunk/lib/Driver/ToolChain.cpp;211785